Frequently Asked Questions

 How much does the UCWE cost?

-The cost of study in 2018 is $1,580 (upfront) for each equivalent 8 point subject.
-Rates and income thresholds quoted are as at 2018 and are subject to annual review Further information about FEE-HELP and deferring fees is available on the Cost of study page.
+The cost of study in 2018 is $1,580 (upfront) and for 2019 is $1,620 (upfront) for each equivalent 8-point subject.
+Rates and income thresholds quoted are as at 2018 and are subject to annual review.
+Further information about FEE-HELP and deferring fees is available on the Cost of study page.

 What do I have to do to pass the UCWE?